-Having that in mind, we have compiled a list of mobile applications that can at least make your life as a student a little bit easier and help you overcome that difficult period of the year.
-The good thing is, you can use these apps all year long and they will help you boost your productivity and efficiency at school.
+Having that in mind, we have compiled a list of school apps that can at least make your life as a student a little bit easier and help you overcome that difficult period of the year.
+The good thing is, that you can use these apps all year long and they will help you boost your productivity and efficiency at school.
 Since most of the students don’t have much budget to spend on apps, we have chosen only the apps that are free to download (with some of them offering upgrade options for a small fee).
 Follow along.

 With StudyBlue you can easily create virtual flashcards that can consist of both images and text.
 There is no point in manually making flashcards anymore.
-Besides its main feature, the app is offering some other great features like study statistics, study saver, reminders, search function and offline mode.
+Besides its main feature, the app is offering some other great features like study statistics, study saver, reminders, search function, and offline mode.
 You can also search through cards that other students created and use them for your studying.

-Available on: and Android
+Available on: iOS and Android

 PDF Converter Ultimate

 At college, notes are everything!
 Without taking notes you wouldn’t be able to study for the finals and ace all your exams.
 Evernote can help you keep everything and we really mean everything streamlined and well organized in one central place.
-The app allows you to improve your notes by adding checklists, pictures, audio recordings, links and more.
+The app allows you to improve your notes by adding checklists, pictures, audio recordings, links, and more.
 All notes are synced to a cloud and are easily accessible from all your devices.
 The free version allows you to sync notes between 2 devices, search for text inside images, add web pages and the list goes on.

 My Study Life